Martín Vargas Morales

 Martín Vargas Morales (born December 12, 1971) is a Puerto Rican politician from the Popular Democratic Party (PPD).
 Vargas served as Mayor of Guánica for three consecutive terms (2000-2012).
 He was elected to the Senate of Puerto Rico in 2012.

 Vargas Morales was elected mayor of Guánica in the 2000 general elections.
 Vargas was reelected in 2004 and 2008.

+Earned an associate degree from Instituto de Banca y Comercio.

 Vargas Morales ran for a seat in the Senate of Puerto Rico stating he was frustrated at how the legislative process worked against the citizens.
 After winning a spot on the 2012 primaries, he was elected on the general elections to represent the District of Ponce, and subsequently served as senator representing Puerto Rico's District V.